 Waterproof Wet Bag: Whether you discover you have an unidentified liquid on your shirt or your little one has an accident, you’ll want a few of these wet bags on hand while you’re on the road.
 They’re waterproof, machine-washable, and come in various sizes and patterns.

 Hand Wipes & Sanitizers: Trust us, you’ll go through many hand wipes and sanitizer spray on a road trip, so be prepared.
-If the past year has taught us anything, it’s that we all have our preferences, but a few of our favorite sanitizing sprays are here and here, and a few of our favorite sanitizing wipes are here and here.
+If the past few years have taught us anything, it’s that we all have our preferences, but a few of our favorite sanitizing sprays are here and here, and a few of our favorite sanitizing wipes are here and here.

 Insulated Water Bottles